Rafiquzzaman420/Free-Programming-Books/README.md

 ### Also note that there are some books which were more than 25 megabytes.
 That's why I can't upload them to github but you still can find them in [Google Drive](https://drive.google.com/drive/folders/1EUYZzD00jYvfack2fuSoCAqqe0CyrmnV?usp=sharing).

-### Note : One of the best Java Beginner's programming book --> [Java: A beginner's guide - 7th edition by Herbert Schildt](https://drive.google.com/file/d/1qUeoyAZD_KsUzXktvU0zvI3sB5hXGzMY/view?usp=sharing) and another book for learning complete (almost) Java --> [Java - The complete reference - Herbert Schildt](https://drive.google.com/file/d/14MIpa6VfbKfhWzMyozNJzOjmuvkvt_qU/view?usp=sharing)
+### Note : One of the best Java Beginner's programming book --> [Java: A beginner's guide - 7th edition by Herbert Schildt](https://drive.google.com/file/d/1qUeoyAZD_KsUzXktvU0zvI3sB5hXGzMY/view?usp=sharing) and another book for learning complete (almost) Java --> [Java - The complete reference -Eleventh edition - Herbert Schildt](https://drive.google.com/file/d/14MIpa6VfbKfhWzMyozNJzOjmuvkvt_qU/view?usp=sharing)

 ## Tags
 ##### Free Java Programming Books